dvallemo/google/README.md

 # Problems with github:

 I was not getting updated data to github even though the linux terminal told me there were no updates left.
 So what I did some research and created a new repository.
 Then I got another error saying I dont had the rights when pushing.
 So I removed the remote repo from my computer and created a new one.
 I follwed all the steps on github.com for transferring an existing repository to github.
 Then I tried pushing without commiting and got another error.
 After a bit of research I realized I forgot to commit first.
 Now I have a new repository that works and updates github everytime I commit and push my new data.

+## Confusing tags:
+figure tag: figure indents a picture and separates it form other things likee text,you can add an image, a figcaption, and a embed a link to the picture

+the label tag: tricky thing to understand.
+But this tag basically just enables you to be able to click on a word and have form to be activated right next to it.
+A form tag is used to create an HTML form that allows users to input data and submit it to a server for processing.
+Forms are a crucial part of web development, enabling interactions like user authentication, data entry, and various other types of user input.
+For example on one of the projects there was a radio button next to a text.
+Without the label tag clicking on the text next to the radio button would not do anything.
+But once I implemented the label tag inside the input type radio, it enabled me to be able to click on the radio button even if I just clicked on the text next to it.
+That is the power of the label tag

 ## Tags to remember